Gabe3231/2D-Project/README.md

 create their own scene (COMPLETE)
 - Gabriel did the initial commit and did the main scene as well as the player scene and added some functionality.
 He connected that to the main scene.
 - Sakif added the meteor scene which is connected to the main scene.
-- Jan's added the spaceship laser scene and functionaloty on friday
+- Jan's added the spaceship laser scene and added the functionality on friday.
+Its connected to player which in in the main scene.

 make an instance of that scene in the main scene (COMPLETED)